This post may contain affiliate links. Read the full disclosure

 For a fly in fly out city break, you may be able to fit everything you need in cabin bags.
 However, bringing heavy winter clothing makes it more likely you will want checked baggage.

 For campervan or road trips around New Zealand, soft bags will make your time much easier!
-While some motor homes substantial storage in the rear (such as the Outback 4 we hired), many do not and you want to make sure you have the most space to move around.
+While some motor homes have substantial storage in the rear (such as the Outback 4 we hired), many do not and you want to make sure you have the most space to move around.

 Use packing cubes to organise your belongings and keep them in the campervan storage compartments.
 Then you can fold down your soft bags in the storage compartment until it’s time to repack.

 If you are going hiking, a backpackis essential so you can wear it comfortably on your back during your hike.

-- Passport – Make sure you have at least 6 months remaining on your passport before expiry.
+Passport – Make sure you have at least 6 months remaining on your passport before expiry.
 Scan a copy of your passport and save in your email or cloud storage just in case.

 Visa – Check the Visa requirements for travelling to New Zealand before you go.
 If a Visa is required, you can apply online before you leave.

-- Insurance – Don’t risk not having an insurance policy in place.
+Insurance – Don’t risk not having an insurance policy in place.
 Especially if you have plans for hiring a vehicle or participating in outdoor activities.

-We recommend World Nomads travel insurance for peace of mind.
+You can get World Nomads travel insurance for peace of mind.
 Plus you can claim online if anything does go wrong.

-- Travel Documentation – Booking confirmations, itineraries and any printed tickets you need.
+Travel Documentation – Booking confirmations, itineraries and any printed tickets you need.
 Scan a copy of each that you can access online from anywhere.

 Money – There are many options for international spending money now.
 Travel cards are a good option and work like ATM/credit cards globally.
 We now use our everyday accounts as it has free international transfer fees and can be used anywhere.

 Wallet – Downsize to a smaller purse or wallet, only taking essentials.
 Leave the rest at home.
 We always start our trip with a little local currency in cash too.

 Medication/Prescriptions – Don’t forget your essential medications and prescriptions.
 You may need a letter from your doctor if carrying certain prescription medication.

 Mobile Phone – Make sure you activate international roaming if you plan to use your phone overseas.
 Don’t forget your charger!

-- Portable WIFI/International Sim Card – Rather than expensive mobile phone roaming charges, we often travel with a portable WIFI device, such as Skyroam.
+Portable WIFI/International Sim Card – Rather than expensive mobile phone roaming charges, we often travel with a portable WIFI device, such as Skyroam.
 This way we can use social media to stay connected with family and friends.